NM001/Pro001/README.md

 The idea is to keep the code as clear and simple as possible from the outset

-Would you fork a mobile app, please make sure it is built as a module from the main core app
+Would you fork a mobile app, please make sure it is built as a module of the core app

 So for the first stage this is all we need :